Ministry of State Security (China): China Institutes of Contemporary International Relations

-The Ministry of State Security operates the China Institutes of Contemporary International Relations (CICIR, pronounced KICK-er), an academic think tank on international affairs.
+The Ministry of State Security operates the China Institutes of Contemporary International Relations (CICIR), an academic think tank on international affairs.

 CICIR was the eighth bureau of the former Investigation Department (CID) of the CCP Central Committee, but became the eleventh bureau of the MSS when the CID was merged with the counter-intelligence department of the Ministry of Public Security to form the new Ministry of State Security in 1983.

 Although the Chinese government has not publicly acknowledged CICIR's connection to the MSS, numerous press reports, scholars, and think tanks within and without China have detailed the relationship between the two organizations.
 The institute is managed by the MSS, and overseen by the CCP Central Committee.
 The organization itself does not speak much about its relationship with the Chinese government; however, and Chinese media reports rarely acknowledge the institution's ties with the regime.